 Rollups are the main way that Ethereum developers plan to scale the Ethereum network.
 Rollups can increase throughput (measured in transactions per second), improve transaction finality speed, and lower transaction fees.
 They are a type of "layer 2."
 A layer 2 is a blockchain that runs on top of a layer 1 blockchain.

 In short, rollups allow Ethereum to complete more transactions faster and at a lower cost.

 A popular analogy for explaining rollups is the "mail" analogy.
 Imagine you're sending 5 separate letters to 5 people who all live in the same house.
 You put each of the letters into separate envelopes, pay for 5 stamps, and send them.
 It would make more sense to put all of the letters into one envelope, pay for one stamp, and send that one envelope to their house.
-That would allow you to reduce your postage costs and send more letters.
+This would reduce your postage costs and allow you to send more letters..

 Rollups work similarly to the "mail" analogy because they take, say, 2,000 transactions (2,000 letters) and put them into a single batch (a single envelope).
 That batch is then sent (mailed) to Ethereum (the recipient's house), where the transaction data is stored as a single Ethereum transaction.
-The result is higher TPS, quicker finality, and lower transaction fees.
+This process results in higher TPS, quicker finality, and lower transaction fees.

 A zk rollup (zero-knowledge rollup) is a type of rollup that uses zero-knowledge proofs to verify transactions.